akruszewski/gibl/manuscript/chapter2.md

 ## 2.1.
 Introduction to Lisp

-Lisp, originating from 1958, stands for LISt Processing.
+Lisp, originating from 1958, stands for LISt Processing, and is a family of programming languages.

 Unlike standard programming languages, it has a fully parenthesized prefix notation.
 For example, instead of writing `1 + 2`, one would write `(+ 1 2)`.

 There are three important notions in a Lisp:

-1. Primitives or axioms, starting points.
+1. Primitives or axioms (starting points or building blocks).
 As an example, the numbers 1, 2, etc. are something we do not have to implement ourselves since they are already included in the programming language.
-Another example is operations upon the numbers, such as `+` and `*`.
+Another example is operations on numbers, such as `+` and `*`.
 1. Composition or a way to compose primitives to do complex calculations.
 For example we can combine `+` and `*` as follows: `1 + (2 * 3)` or in prefix notation: `(+ 1 (* 2 3))`
 1. Abstraction or capturing the composition of primitives.
 For example, if we find ourselves doing some calculation over and over again, it would be good to capture (abstract, or wrap) it in a function that can be easily re-used

+TODO: Map each of the concepts above to an example in this ch

+We will be relying on these concepts repeatedly throughout the book.

+## 2.1.1.
+Data structures

 I> ### Definition 1
 I>